 - Log on to the ACK console.

 - In the left-side navigation pane, click Clusters.
-On the Clusters page, find the cluster that you want to check and click its name.
+On the Clusters page, find the cluster that you want to manage and click its name or click Details in the Actions column.

 - On the details page of the cluster, click the Cluster Resources tab to view the vSwitch IDs.

-Select Public IP Address Select a public IP address to enable access to the Internet.
+Select Public IP Address Select a public IP address that is used to access the Internet.

 Log on to a node of the cluster and access the Internet to verify that the node can access the Internet and no packet loss occurs during data transmission.